 The resolution, introduced by Rep. Ileana Ros-Lehtinen (R-FL), calls on Chechen officials “to immediately cease the abduction, detention, and torture of individuals on the basis of their actual or suspected sexual orientation, and hold accountable all those involved in perpetrating such abuses.”
 The resolution also includes language from Rep. Bill Keating (D-MA) calling on the U.S. government to identify those involved in the attacks and determine if they could be sanctioned under U.S. laws.

 It also calls on the U.S. government to continue condemning the atrocities.
 To date, the only high-level U.S. official to make a statement on Chechnya is the U.S. Ambassador to the United Nations, Nikki Haley.
-Neither President Trump or Secretary of State Rex Tillerson have weighed in.
+Neither Donald Trump or Secretary of State Rex Tillerson have weighed in.
 Tillerson even admitted at a recent Congressional hearing that he has not raised the situation with his Russian counterparts.

 During debate about the bill on the House, Rep. Ros-Lehtinen called the Chechen behavior “barbaric,” adding that the U.S. must “not sit idly by while this state-sponsored persecution is ongoing.”
 She closed by saying that “everyone deserves dignity, everyone deserves respect in the place they call home.”

-Rep. David Cicilline (D-RI), a chief co-author of the resolution, added that “gross human rights abuses will not be tolerated” and expressed disappointment neither Tillerson nor President Trump had raised these issues with their Russian counterparts.
+Rep. David Cicilline (D-RI), a chief co-author of the resolution, added that “gross human rights abuses will not be tolerated” and expressed disappointment neither Tillerson nor Trump had raised these issues with their Russian counterparts.

 House Foreign Affairs Committee Chairman Rep. Ed Royce (R-CA), sent a clear and strong message to the Russian authorities that “these atrocities are in plain view and that their cowardly and evasive responses are not fooling anyone."